Click Below to Skip Ahead

 Kinkalows pick up concepts like using the litter box in the first few uses.
 They are very sharp, quick, and active.
 Because they are so in tune with their surroundings, they make very good candidates for advanced training like walking on a leash and learning tricks.

-Although training them requires plenty of patience, it’s best always to use positive reinforcement methods whenever possible.
+Although training cats requires plenty of patience, it’s best always to use positive reinforcement methods whenever possible.
 Kinkalows can get their feelings hurt easily, and it’s best to avoid screaming at or scolding them.
-They are also highly food-motivated, so having treats is a must.
+They are also highly food-motivated, so having healthy treats is a must.
 It makes your life easier, and it builds trust with your cat.
+Just be sure you do not exceed their daily calorie allowance, extra weight is dangerous for their joints.

 Grooming ✂️

 Grooming your Kinkalow should be no problem.
 They’re incredibly clean animals that never miss a good tongue scrubbing.
-They do most of the hard work for you and only need to be brushed a few times weekly.
+They do most of the hard work for you and only need to be brushed a few times weekly. the exact frequency will depend on the length of their coat as a variety of different coats are present in this experimental breed.
 However, daily brushing is a great way to remove excess shedding and dander.
 Plus, it is a way to be affectionate to your cat, creating a bonding experience between you.

 Health Conditions 🏥

-The Kinkalow can inherit health conditions from either parent; they’re vulnerable to the same conditions as the American Curl and the Munchkin cat.
-While generally healthy, the Kinkalow has its share of potential genetic and congenital health issues.
-The best way to keep them healthy is to ensure they maintain regular veterinary appointments at all stages of their life.
+The Kinkalow has a higher risk of inheriting the health conditions from both of the parental lines; of this breed.
+They’re vulnerable to the same conditions as the American Curl and the Munchkin cat.
+This means that the Kinkalow has its share of potential genetic and congenital health issues.

 - Ear infections